Speaking, Listening Skills Have Fresh Importance

 The teacher can clarify this standard by asking their class what it means to “contribute to the discussion.”
 A growing list of indicators such as “summarize what someone else says” and “ask someone to ‘say more about that’” can become the group norms.

-Students can then apply these skills in Zoom with book club discussions.
+Students can then apply these skills in Zoom or similar tool with book club discussions.
 With small groups reading a similar text, the teacher can create breakout rooms for a set amount of time to discuss their book.
 The group norms can be posted in the chat space as a reminder along with a learning objective, i.e. CCSS.ELA-Literacy.SL.5.1.b: “Follow agreed-upon rules for discussions and carry out assigned roles.”

 After the session, students can respond to a Zoom poll that guides them to reflect on what they did well during discussion and what they can work on for next time, especially with listening.